gregorwolf/SAP-NPM-API-collection/apis/generator-fiori/README.md

 - Additionally you can use the Yeoman Application Wizard for a more feature rich user experience.
 - Download the latest release of the Yeoman Application Wizard from the VSCode marketplace.
 Search for 'Application Wizard' in the marketplace.
-- Invoke the Yeoman UI Wizard in VSCode by calling `CMD + Shift + P -> Open Application Wizard`
+- Invoke the Yeoman UI Wizard in VSCode by calling `CMD + Shift + P -> Open Template Wizard`
-- This will show all Yeoman templates that have been installed on the user's machine, and should include an option for the `SAP Fiori application`
+- This will show all Yeoman templates that have been installed on the user's machine, and should include an option for the `SAP Fiori generator`
 - Alternatively, if you have the SAP Fiori tools pack installed, you can call `CMD + Shift + P -> Fiori: Open Application Generator`.
 This will launch the Yeoman UI Wizard but restrict it to just work with with the SAP Fiori Tools Application Generator.

 ## Usage for Fiori elements application

-Once SAP Fiori application generator is launched successfully, a user is asked to choose the application type.
-The user can choose between Fiori elements and Fiori freestyle applications.
-The templates (floorplans) of the selected application type are then listed for user to choose.
+Once SAP Fiori application generator is launched successfully, the available templates (floorplans) are then listed for user to choose.

 ### Generator Wizard Steps